topdeveloper55/Static-Website/README.md

 Odds 'N Ends
 -----
+### Linting
 * The AirBnB eslint rules set is used for linting.
 * Rule exceptions of allowing jsx in js and a few more are allowed.

+### Webpack
+ES6 code is used in the webpack config JS file.
+In order to run the config through the Babel transpiler, it had to be named with the convention _webpack.config.[LOADER].js_.
+So in this case, it had to be named _webpack.config.babel.js in order for it to run without error.

+The reason for using ES6 code in the webpack config was to use the built-in path module of node.
+Concatenation of the build dir to the current dir variable caused an eslint error that recommended fixing with use of the path module API.

+See [Webpack Issue 1403](https://github.com/webpack/webpack/issues/1403) for discussion about the _webpack.config.[LOADER]js config.